SuperOfficeDocs/superoffice-docs/docs/api/tutorials/web-parts/authenticate-user.md

 ## Log-in page

-The log-in page has 2 text-boxes for entering the username and the password, and a submit button.
+The log-in page has 2 text boxes for entering the username and the password, and a submit button.

 ![02][img1]